fivetran/dbt_lever_source/README.md

     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
 For example, a user table's ID column is renamed `user_id`.
     * Foreign keys include the table that they refer to.
-For example, a project table's owner ID column is renamed owner_user_id.
+For example, a interview's interview user ID column is renamed `interviewer_user_id`.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.